dantegates/porter/docs/openapi_schemas.rst

 OpenAPI Schemas
 ===============

 ``porter`` provides support for automatically validating and documenting payload schemas.
 Validation and documentation are built on a shared interface, guaranteeing that the documentation and models are  synchronized.
+For additional information, we recommend taking a look at :ref:`this script <contracts.py>` which contains several working examples.

 .. note::